elibreyes/MazeTrivia/readme.txt

-One issue I came across was time.
-It was difficult to put a lot of time in during this iteration because registration is open and before I can register for TCSS 499, I have to demonstrate my ability in logistic regression/modeling. - Ryan Trepanier
+One issue we came across was time.
+It was difficult to juggle other lectures, their respective HW assignments, work, and putting enough time into coming up with user stories and to do the necessary planning for implementation.